microsoft/vscode-go/Readme.md

 code .
 ```

 To build, use the `Tasks: Run Build Task` command (cmd-shift-B).
+This will start a build watcher so that .ts files are compiled on save.

-To debug, go to the Debug viewlet and select `Launch Extension` then hit play (F5).
+You can now go to the Debug viewlet and select `Launch Extension` then hit play (F5).

-In the `[Extension Development Host]` instance, open your GOPATH folder, then close and re-run the `Launch Extension` debug target to attach to launch and attach to an instance of Code opened to your GOAPTH.
+In the `[Extension Development Host]` instance, open your GOPATH folder.

 You can now hit breakpoints and step through the extension.

+If you make edits in the extension `.ts` files, just reload (`cmd-r`) the `[Extension Development Host]` instance of Code to load in the new extension code.
+The debugging instance will automatically reattach.

 ## Tools